harrymatthews50/MeshEditor/README.md

 2. You edit or landmark the scan as needed
 3. You press 'a' to save the results.
 The background of the editor will go black if the file has been saved.
 4. Close the editor by pressing 'q' and the next file will open.

+### Note
+If there are multiple files with tthe same filename in the source path (e.g. in different sub folders) only one will be processed.
+This is regardless of whether 'PreserveSubFolders' is true or not.
+A warning will be printed in the terminal.
+I don't recommend having files with the same filename in the source directory.

 # MIRC-specific instructions
 This was deveoped as an in house tool for the Laboratory of Imaging Genetics at KU Leuven.
 The following instructions are mostly relevant to those working on the MIRC infrastructure.

 ## Working in PyCharm with conda
 The relevant conda environment (MeshEditingMicsd01) is installed on micsd01 at the time of writing.
 Or you can create your own with the required dependencies.
-Contact Dominique or the MIRC Wiki for up-to-date instructions for how to ccreate your own conda environmnet.
+Contact Dominique or the MIRC Wiki for up-to-date instructions for how to create your own conda environmnet.

 The simplest way to run the (e.g demo) scripts is to
 1. Modify the scripts to process the meshes that you want to process (pay attention to the call to sys.path.append - see 'installation' above)